How to Open a Forex Trading Account

 - Trading Experience

 - Trading Objectives

 You might ask yourself, why do they want to know all of these things?
 The simple answer is to comply with the law.
 Forex has been a bit of a wild west industry since it went retail some time ago and because of that regulations have been put in place to "protect" account holders from various types of harm.

 It's unlikely that you will find any broker opening an account for you without requiring these questions to be answered.
 If you do happen to find one that isn't asking many questions, you should be suspicious.
 If you are ever not feeling too sure about a particular broker you can look them up through the National Futures Association to find out their status.

 During the final steps of opening your account, you will see risk disclosures.
 Please take these seriously, forex is a difficult business for beginners, it tends to eat them for dinner if they aren't careful.
 There are more losers than winners on average.
 The broker will remind you that forex can be a dangerous business, they are required to do this.

 Once your information is verified, you can fund your account and begin trading.
 One piece of advice that I like to give to all new traders is not to put any money in their account that they cannot afford to lose.
 It seems like obvious advice, but some people start off feeling like they know more than they do and they take unnecessary risk.
-Star t with a fair amount of money and trade small.
-Nothing in particular can truly prepare you for the emotions that you feel when you money is truly at risk, so go slow in the beginning.
+Start with a fair amount of money and trade small.
+Nothing, in particular, can truly prepare you for the emotions that you feel when your money is truly at risk, so go slow in the beginning.